Why Content Marketing is Essential for SEO (And Your Law Firm)

-Content marketing focuses on creating and publishing valuable, relevant and targeted content that attracts your ideal audience, and keeps this audience coming back to your site.
-The overall goal of content marketing is to turn these visitors into leads and converting those leads into paying customers.
+Content marketing focuses on creating and publishing valuable, relevant, and targeted content that attracts your target client base, and keeps this audience coming back to your site.
+The overall goal of content marketing is to turn these visitors into leads and then converting those leads into retained clients.

-Producing and distributing quality content consistently is important because it…
+Producing and distributing quality content consistently is essential because it:

 - Drives more qualified traffic to your website